How to Soften Hot Tub Water When Hardness Keeps Returning

 ph Levels

 The pH level of your hot tub water indicates how acidic or basic it is.
-You want to keep your water's pH between 7.2 and 7.8:
+According to the CDC, you want to keep your water's pH between 7.2 and 7.8:

 • Water below 7 is acidic and can corrode your hot tub shell.